-The excess of the consideration transferred, the amount of any non-controlling interest in the acquiree and the acquisition date fair value of any previous equity interest in the acquiree over the fair value of the Group's share of the identifiable net assets acquired is recorded as goodwill.
+The excess of the consideration transferred, the amount of any non-controlling interest in the acquiree and the acquired to a controlling interest in the acquiree and the acquired in the acquired is recorded as goodwill.
 If this is less than the fair value of the net assets of the subsidiary acquired in the case of a bargain purchase, the difference is recognised directly in the income statement.